OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 In this case we have bypassed the jailbreak detection of the application!

 Now, imagine that the application is closing immediately after detecting that the device is jailbroken.
 You don't have time to launch Cycript and replace the function implementation.
 Instead, you have to use CydiaSubstrate, employ a proper hooking function like `MSHookMessageEx`, and compile the tweak.
-There are [good sources](http://delaat.net/rp/2015-2016/p51/report.pdf "Jailbreak/Root Detection Evasion Study on iOS and Android") for how to do this; however, we will provide a potentially faster and more flexible approach, which you should have heard by now a few times: Frida.
+There are [good sources](http://delaat.net/rp/2015-2016/p51/report.pdf "Jailbreak/Root Detection Evasion Study on iOS and Android") for how to do this; however, by using Frida, we can more easily perform early instrumentation and we can build on our gathered skills from previous tests.

 One feature of Frida that we will use to bypass jailbreak detection is so-called early instrumentation, that is, we will replace function implementation at startup.